GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 or breaking your site's rendering.

 There should be no mysterious performance cliffs.

-You should not need to work around missing built-in features.
+And, you should not need to work around missing built-in features.

 It should Just Work.